Traditional Easter Meals and the Wines That Pair with Them

 Ham

 In North America, ham took over as the Easter dinner of choice centuries ago.
-According to food historian, Bruce Kraig, ham offered practicality as well as preference: pigs were slaughtered in the fall and cured all winter to be ready for springtime eating before fresh crops grew and new animals were able to be harvested.
+According to food historian, Bruce Kraig, ham offered practicality as well as preference: pigs were slaughtered in the fall and cured all winter to be ready for spring.
+The pigs were ready before fresh crops grew and new animals were able to be harvested.
 As years went on, ham became the far more affordable option, costing only 62 cents per pound in 1950 versus 74 cents per pound for lamb.

 Wine pairing: